nikolaytopol/nikolaytopol/README.md

 I'm a graduate of the Machine Learning & AI course 🎓 from Imperial College London 🏛.
 I'm proficient in designing and implementing machine learning models for various applications ranging from quantitative finance to explainable AI.

-learner who's always willing to learn and work across technologies and domains 💡.
-I love to explore new technologies and leverage them to solve real-life problems ✨.
-Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
-I'm currently into Web Development 🕸️ and working on my Data Structures and Algorithms 🤓.

 ### Languages